aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 ## Service Framework in action

 [Lifecycle Management under {CONTROL,ACTOR,PRODUCT} Component Structure](https://aftersound.github.io/weave/lifecycle-management-under-cap-component-structure)
-offers a general explanation on how extension components, controls, control metadata, etc. are managed.
-It's highly recommended to read it if you haven't, since it covers some mechanism which won't be described in this doc.
+offers a general explanation on how extension libiraries, extension components, controls, control metadata, etc. are managed.
+It's highly recommended to read it if you haven't, since that article covers some mechanism while this does not.

 ### Initialization

-Before a Weave instance could serve any service, it needs to be properly initialized.
-Just like boot process of a modern operating system has several stages, Weave service initialization has more than 1 phase, each phase has its own purpose and each phase needs to be successful in order for next phase to do its job.
+Before a Weave instance could serve any request, it needs to be properly initialized.
+Just like boot process of a modern operating system has several stages, Weave service initialization has more than 1 phase, each phase has a purpose for next phase to be successful.

 #### Phase 1
 ![](diagrams/WEAVE-SERVICE-FRAMEWORK-CORE-INIT-PHASE1.png)